Agitation is an unpleasant state of extreme arousal. An agitated person may feel stirred up, excited, tense, confused, or irritable.

 Treatment depends on the cause of your agitation.

 Inouye SK.
-Delirium or acute mental status change in the older patient.
+Delirium in the older patient.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders;2016:chap 28.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 25.

 Prager LM, Ivkovic A. Emergency psychiatry.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 88.